Cairn Cunnane, Artist Blacksmith Sculptor

 This piece was a private commission serving as a front yard divider between units.
 It tells a story of natural freedom and accommodating city growth.

-This piece was a private commission and was a reflection of the owner.
+This piece was a private commission and is a reflection of the owner.
 It was forged and formed by hand.

 A freeform sculptural fantasy naturescape.